-53. Strategic Policing Plan and Annual Policing Plan
+41. Strategic Policing Plan and Annual Policing Plan

-- (1) The Administrator shall: - (a) in consultation with the State Security Commission established under Section 56 of this chapter, draw up a Strategic Policing Plan for a five-year period (hereinafter referred to as the "Strategic Plan"), duly identifying the objectives of policing sought to be achieved during the period and setting out an action plan for their implementation; and obtain its approval from the Minister of Home Affairs, Government of India - (b) place the Strategic Plan before the Parliament within three months of the coming into force of this Act, Subsequent Strategic Plans shall, thereafter, be laid before the Parliament every three years. - (c) place before the Parliament, at the beginning of each financial year, a Progress Report on the implementation of the Strategic Plan as well as an Annual Policing Plan (Annual Plan for short) that prioritises the goals of the Strategic Plan for the year in question. - (1) The Strategic and the Annual Plans shall be prepared after receiving inputs on the policing needs of the districts from the District Deputy Commissioners of Police who, in turn, shall formulate the same in consultation with the community.
+- (1) The State Government shall: - (a) in consultation with the State Security Commission established under Section 42 of this chapter, draw up a Strategic Policing Plan for a five-year period (hereinafter referred to as the "Strategic Plan"), duly identifying the objectives of policing sought to be achieved during the period and setting out an action plan for their implementation; - (b) place the Strategic Plan before the Parliament within three months of the coming into force of this Act, Subsequent Strategic Plans shall, thereafter, be laid before the Parliament every three years. - (c) place before the Parliament, at the beginning of each financial year, a Progress Report on the implementation of the Strategic Plan as well as an Annual Policing Plan (Annual Plan for short) that prioritises the goals of the Strategic Plan for the year in question. - (2) The Strategic and the Annual Plans shall be prepared after receiving inputs on the policing needs of the districts from the District Deputy Commissioners of Police who, in turn, shall formulate the same in consultation with the community. - (3) The Strategic Plan, the Progress Report and the Annual Plan shall be published and made readily accessible to the public.

-(2) The Strategic Plan, the Progress Report and the Annual Plan shall be made readily accessible to the public.
+42. State Security Commission

-54. State Security Commission
+The State Government shall, within six months of the coming into force of this Act, establish a State Security Commission to exercise the functions assigned to it under the provisions of this Chapter.

-The Administrator shall, within six months of the coming into force of this Act, establish a State Security Commission to exercise the functions assigned to it under the provisions of this Chapter.
+43. Composition of the Security Commission

-55. Composition of the Security Commission
+- (1) The State Security Commission shall have as its members: - (a) the Home Minister as its Chairperson; - (b) the Leader of the Opposition in the State Assembly; - (c) a retired High Court Judge, nominated by the Chief Justice of the High Court; - (d) the Chief Secretary; - (e) the Secretary in charge of the Home Department: - (f) the Director General of Police as its Member-Secretary; and - (g) five non-political persons of proven reputation for integrity and competence (hereinafter referred to as "Independent Members") from the fields of academia, law, public administration, media or NGOs, to be appointed on the recommendation of the Selection Panel constituted under Section 44. - (2) The composition of the Board shall reflect adequate gender and minority representation, and will have not less than two women as members. - (3) Not more than one serving or retired government employee shall be appointed as an Independent Member.

-- (1) The State Security Commission shall have as its members: - (a) the Administrator as its Chairperson; - (b) the Minister in charge of Home Department in the Government of Delhi - (c) the Leader of the Opposition in the in the Government of Delhi; - (d) a retired High Court Judge, nominated by the Chief Justice of Delhi High Court; - (e) the Chief Secretary of Delhi; - (f) the Commissioner of Police as its Member-Secretary; and - (g) five non-political persons of proven reputation for integrity and competence (hereinafter referred to as "Independent Members") from the fields of academia, law, public administration, media and NGOs, to be appointed on the recommendation of the Selection Panel constituted under Section 56 - (2) The composition of the Commission shall reflect adequate gender and minority representation, and will have not less than two women as members. - (3) Not more than one serving or retired government employee shall be appointed as an Independent Member. - (4) Any vacancy in the Security Commission shall be filled up as soon as practicable, but not later than three months after the seat has fallen vacant.
+(4) Any vacancy in the State Security Commission shall be filled up as soon as practicable, but not later than three months after the seat has fallen vacant.

-56. Composition of the panel for selection of Independent Members
+44. Composition of the panel for selection of Independent Members

-Independent Members of the Security Commission shall be appointed on the recommendation of a Selection Panel, which shall consist of:
+Independent Members of the State Security Commission shall be appointed on the recommendation of a Selection Panel, which shall consist of:

-- (a) a retired Chief Justice of Delhi High Court as its Chairperson, to be nominated by the Chief Justice of the High Court; - (b) a person nominated by the Chairperson of the National Human Rights Commission; and - (c) a person nominated by the Chairperson of the Union Public Service Commission.
+- (a) a retired Chief Justice of a High Court as its Chairperson, to be nominated by the Chief Justice of the High Court; - (b) the Chairperson of the State Human Rights Commission, or in the absence of such Commission in the state, a person nominated by the Chairperson of the National Human Rights Commission; and - (c) the Chairperson of the State Public Service Commission.

-57. Method of selection
+45. Method of selection

-The Selection Panel shall evolve its own procedure to select Independent Members through a transparent process.
+The Selection Panel shall evolve its own procedure to select Independent Members and the selection shall be through a transparent process.

-58. Grounds of ineligibility for Independent Members
+46. Grounds of ineligibility for Independent Members

-No person shall be appointed as an Independent Member of the Security Comission if he:
+No person shall be appointed as an Independent Member of the State Security Commission if he: